adiozdaniel/ascii-art/README.md

 #### Current Version Updates

 - The updated version 0.4 supports color as an option and runs with or without [BANNER](###) specified:
+- This current version 0.4 also supports changing alignment options, input and color during runtime.
+- For best experience, use **full terminal size**

 `go run . --color=#ff0 --align=center "Will" "Will will come\nHe has Will\n& Will"`